 Even today, those that rely on ad platforms are constantly at the whim of changing algorithms and prices.
 Email is the channel to consistently reach your audience.

-While CM Commerce itself is more than 6 years old, we’ve compiled some of the best advice for you to transform your email marketing and pulled in a few favorites from our family of brands within the CM Group, including Campaign Monitor, Emma, Liveclicker, Sailthru, Delivra, and Vuture.
+While CM Commerce itself is more than 6 years old, we’ve compiled some of the best advice for you to transform your email marketing and pulled in a few favorites from our family of brands within the Marigold, including Campaign Monitor, Emma, Liveclicker, Sailthru, Delivra, and Vuture.
 In 2019 alone, all of our brands sent more than 131 billion emails.
 So, with that combined knowledge, here’s some timely advice.

 Start with an audit.